EcoHome AI

 OVERVIEW

 EcoHome AI is a sustainability-focused property discovery platform designed to help buyers evaluate homes with confidence.
-This was a concept project completed as part of my product development certification — representing a full end-to-end UI design process across mobile, tablet, and desktop.
+This end-to-end concept project spans mobile, tablet, and desktop, delivering a consistent, responsive experience built on upfront user research.

-Sustainability ratings need plain-language context to be useful.
+Clarity Over Complex Data: Sustainability ratings require plain-language context to be truly useful.

-Buyers need faster ways to compare trade-offs without scanning full listings.
+Scannable Comparisons: Buyers need high-level scannability to compare properties without opening full listings.

 THE PROBLEM